subtledoctor/SubtleD_hotfixes/README.md

 This fixes v0.9 of the 5E Casting mod such that priest spell slots are properly affected.

 This is irrelevant as of v1.0 of the 5E Casting mod.

+v7.
+FnP Hivekeeper Rhino Beetle Form

+This fixes a bug that crashes the game when you shapeshift into a Rhino Beetle

+This is irrelevant as of v0.79.30 of Faiths & Powers.